-Here, Ruta Rao, MD, a medical oncologist at Rush University Medical Center, provides some background knowledge that every participant should bring to the conversation.
+Ruta Rao, MD, a medical oncologist at Rush University Medical Center, shares some key facts about the disease.

 1. No woman is exempt from breast cancer.

 Though some women are more likely than others to develop breast cancer, all women are at risk.
-(Men, too, can get breast cancer, though they receive less than 1 percent of all diagnoses.)
+(Men, too, can get breast cancer, though they receive less than 1% of all diagnoses.)

-Over her lifetime, a woman in the United States has about a one in eight chance of developing breast cancer and a one in 35 chance of dying from the disease.
+Over her lifetime, a woman in the U.S. has about a 1 in 8 chance of developing breast cancer and a 1 in 39 chance of dying from the disease.
 According to the American Cancer Society, most women who get breast cancer had no significant risk factors.
-So every woman should educate herself about breast cancer and make breast examinations – including mammograms – a priority.
+So every woman should educate herself about breast cancer and make breast examinations — including mammograms — a priority.

 2. Not all breast cancers are the same.